Bevy Events

 Buffer B (current): [PlayerDetected]

-Then at the end of that tick the oldest buffer (Buffer A) is cleared and set to be our current buffer to write events to, leaving our buffer looking like:
+Finally at the end of the third tick the oldest buffer (Buffer A) is cleared and set to be our current buffer to write messages to, leaving our buffer looking like:

 Buffer A (current): []